 Lifeline is a chat/message board aimed at supporting those with sexual attractions to children.
 They keep specific hours, but it is a great online resource that may fit your needs.

-Prevention Project serves as a professional solution to many different internal and external sexual issues, including sexual attraction to children.
+The Global Prevention Project serves as a professional solution to many different internal and external sexual issues, including sexual attraction to children.
 They are global, and know of resources in many countries.

 This site has information available in English, German, Finnish, Spanish, and Russian about pedophilia and how it differs from child sexual abuse.
 There are some support resources available.